 - taking medications to fight the virus

-You'll normally need to take medication for 8-12 weeks.
+You'll normally need to take medication for 8 to 12 weeks.
 This length of time will depend on the exact medicines you're taking and which version (strain) of the hepatitis C virus you have.
 Your doctor will advise you about this.

 There are 6 main strains of the virus.
 In the UK, the most common strains are known as "genotype 1" and "genotype 3".